 Self-Insurance Liabilities - DART administers and maintains self-insured reserves for employee medical, operational workers' compensation, auto, and general liability (including bus/rail accidents), directors' and officers' liability, and light rail construction workers' compensation and general liability claims.
 These programs are administered by DART, or in some instances, a third party.
 DART accrues the estimated cost of self-insurance liabilities based on actuarial review and the estimate is included in the accounts payable and accrued liabilities line item in the accompanying Statements of Net Position.
+These estimates include incurred but not reported (IBNR) claims

-The estimate includes incurred but not reported (IBNR) claims.
-Changes in the liabilities in 2019, 2018, 2017 for DART's self-insured programs are as follows:
+Changes in the liabilities in 2020 and 2019 for DART's self-insured programs are as follows: